kaapana/kaapana/docs/source/development_guide.rst

 * Copy the folder ``hello-word-chart`` to the instance where the platform is running
 * Log in to the server and go to the templates directory.

 Now you should be able to deploy the platform.
-Go to the server, inside the templates directory and execute:
+Go to the server to the directory of the ``hello-world-chart`` folder and execute:

 ::

-   kubectl apply -f .
+   kubectl apply -f hello-world-chart/templates/

 If everything works well the docker container is started inside the Kubernetes cluster.
-When going to ``/hello-world`` on your platform, you should see the congratulations page again.
+When going to ``/hello-world`` on your platform, you should see the hello kaapana page again.
 Furthermore you should also be able to see the application running on the port 5000.
 This is because we specified a NodePort in the ``service.yaml`` file.

 If the pod started successfully you can also execute: